Gift cards and subscriptions to give as last-minute gifts

 Sometimes it's better to pick out a gift for someone yourself and other times it's a good idea to let that picky loved one choose their own.
 (And if you've waited this long to buy gifts, that might be your easiest course of action.)
 This is where gift cards and subscriptions come in particularly handy, and we've selected a few of the best for our 2018 holiday gift guide.
 For TV lovers, we've recommended subscriptions for HBO Now, Hulu Live TV and YouTube Premium, but we've also got your gamers covered no matter which system they use.
 For the readers on you list, how about a curated book subscription based on their tastes or an unlimited subscription to Comixology?

 A pre-emptive note: Some services that you or your friends use (like Apple Music, say) didn't end up on this list.
-That doesn't mean we recommend them -- we do! -- but for people who are starting fresh without a paid music subscription or what have you, these are the services we feel bring the most value.
+That doesn't mean we don't recommend them -- we do! -- but for people who are starting fresh without a paid music subscription or what have you, these are the services we feel bring the most value.
 Can't hurt, of course, to do some sleuthing first and see what your giftee is already using and go from there.